mcgurk-labs-llc/draft-signal-algorithm/README.md

 - **Steal Calculator** - Identifies late-round picks who exceeded expectations
 - **Draft Class Calculator** - Aggregates individual scores to grade a team's draft class

+## License

+Copyright (c) 2025 McGurk Labs LLC.
+All Rights Reserved.

+This code is source-available for viewing and educational purposes only.
+See [LICENSE](LICENSE) for details.